Last Updated on September 4, 2024 by Christine Kaaloa

 Lastly, for a unique experience, hop a train from Chhatrapati Shivaji Terminus.
 It’s a UNESCO World Heritage Site and one of the busiest train stations in India.
 The intercity trains are a little archaic compared to Delhi’s metro.
 They feel like a tin can on wheels.

 Note: Dharavi Slum tours has quickly gained tourist popularity due to the Slumdog Millionaire film.
 Tours can be exploitative of the poverty in the community.
-Please do your research in advance.
-Make sure you are going with an ethical tour that is paying the local community for their interactions.
-See my 30 tips for the ethical traveler
+Please do your research in advance to ensure you are booking an ethical tour that is paying the local community for their interactions.

 Inside Tips for Solo Travelers in Goa